Written by Dr. Srikanta J T

 Sleep – the one thing most new parents crave for!
-Are you a new mum or a dad who has been struggling to get some much-needed shut-eye, ever since that little miracle arrived?
-Then there are a number of sleep training methods to help your little one sleep on their own and, yes – throughout the night.
+Are you a new mum or a dad who has been struggling to get some much-needed shut-eye ever since that little miracle arrived?
+Then there are several sleep training methods to help your little one sleep independently and, yes – throughout the night.
 Have you tried the Ferber method of sleep training?

 The Ferber method is a sleep training method that aims to help your baby sleep better.
-This method aims to teach your little one to go to sleep on their own and through the night, without any intervention or help from others, including you.
+This method aims to teach your little one to sleep on their own and through the night, without any intervention or help from others, including you.

 The reason behind this is that babies are capable of self-soothing only around this age and will need some assistance until then.
-This does not mean you need to start sleep training your baby the day they hit the 6 months mark.
+This does not mean you need to start sleep training your baby the day they hit the six-month mark.
 So, when to start the Ferber method?

 You can start when you are mentally ready and feel your baby is also ready.
-When babies are around 6 months old, they drop their frequent naps and it can come down to just 2 naps a day.
+When babies are around six months old, they drop their frequent naps, which can come down to just two naps a day.
 This way, they get to sleep longer at night.
 Their wake-up time also increases as they get older.

 So what exactly do you do in the Ferber method?